Meghan King Edmonds Lashes Out At Husband Jim After He Says Nanny Was Like ‘A Daughter’

 For the first time since she split from her husband, Jim, former Real Housewives of Orange County star Meghan King Edmonds is opening up about the situation – and she isn’t happy.
-The 35-year-old to Us Weekly that she is “sick of the abuse” and expressed confusion about why her husband would call their nanny – who he is alleged to have cheated on Meghan with – a “daughter” to him.
+The 35-year-old told Us Weekly magazine that she is “sick of the abuse” and expressed confusion about why her husband would call their nanny – who he is alleged to have cheated on Meghan with – a “daughter” to him.

-In October, the former Housewife star announced that she and her husband of five years were calling it quits after the baseball star was accused of having an affair.
+In October, the former Housewives star announced that she and her husband of five years were calling it quits, after the former baseball star was accused of having an affair.
 During the process of their contentious divorce, Jim has been accused of having an inappropriate relationship with the family nanny.

-While Meghan hasn’t opened up to the press much, for the most part, she finally decided to talk about the situation because she is “tired of the abuse” that she says Jim has perpetuated while speaking for her in the press, and she wants to set the record straight.
+While Meghan hasn’t opened up to the press much, for the most part, she finally decided to talk about the situation because she is “sick of the abuse” that she says Jim has perpetuated while speaking for her in the press, and she wants to set the record straight.

 Jim was spotted taking one of the couple’s four nannies, Carly Wilson, to a hockey game, and the resulting argument between the couple resulted in the police being called by Meghan’s mother.